-An alternative route to the DPhil, involving initial admission directly as a Probationary Research Student (PRS) and later transfer to DPhil status, is available to candidates who already have a substantial background in philosophy, equivalent to that acquired in taking the BPhil.
+An alternative route to the DPhil, involving initial admission directly as a Probationary Research Student (PRS) and later transfer to DPhil status, is available to candidates who already have a substantial background in philosophy, usually equivalent to that acquired by taking the BPhil.
 A general condition for admission of any candidate to the DPhil course is that their proposed thesis constitutes a suitable philosophical project of the required length and that there is a member of the Faculty who is able to act as supervisor.

 MSt in Philosophy and MLitt in Philosophy

 In addition to the BPhil, the MSt in Ancient Philosophy, the MSt in Philosophy of Physics, and the DPhil, there are two other graduate degrees.
 The Master of Studies (MSt) in Philosophy is a one-year taught course, and the Master of Letters (MLitt) in Philosophy is a thesis-only degree of a standard more modest than the DPhil.
 The entry requirements for the MSt and MLitt (for transfer from PRS) are the same as for the BPhil and DPhil (for transfer from PRS) respectively.
 However, the Philosophy Graduate Studies Committee considers applications for the MSt or MLitt degrees only in exceptional circumstances and rarely admits students to these courses.
 Applications are considered on a case-by-case basis by the Philosophy Graduate Studies Committee.

 An Open Day for all applicants who are offered a place for October 2015 will be held in mid-March at the Philosophy Centre (Radcliffe Humanities, Radcliffe Observatory Quarter, Oxford OX2 6GG).
 Exact time and date will be notified nearer the time.

 Please visit our Graduate Funding webpage to identify various sources of funding for the Philosophy Faculty’s graduate programmes.